-where $L$ is a special conformal Killing tensor. \end{definition} \begin{proposition} A special conformal Killing tensor as well as the corresponding special Killing tensor have vanishing Nijenhuis torsion.
-In particular, special Killing tensors are integrable. \end{proposition} \begin{proof} Substituting the Sinjukov equation \eqref{eq:Sinjukov} into the expression \eqref{eq:Nijenhuis} for $K=L$ shows that the Nijenhuis torsion of $L$ is zero.
-Substituting $K=L-(\tr L)g$ into \eqref{eq:Nijenhuis} shows that this implies that the Nijenhuis torsion of $K$ is also zero. \end{proof} For a non-flat constant curvature manifold $M\subset V$ we can identify the subrepresentation of special Killing tensors inside the space of Killing tensors.
+For a non-f\/lat constant curvature manifold $M\subset V$ we can identify the subrepresentation of special Killing tensors inside the space of Killing tensors.
 Recall that the space of Killing tensors is isomorphic to the space of algebraic curvature tensors on $V$ and an irreducible $\GLG(V)$-representation.
-Under the subgroup $\SOG(V)\subset\GLG(V)$ this space decomposes into a Weyl component and a Ricci component. \begin{definition} The \dfn{Kulkarni-Nomizu product} of two symmetric tensors $h$ and $k$ on a vector space $V$ is the algebraic curvature tensor $h\varowedge k$, given by
+Under the subgroup $\SOG(V)\subset\GLG(V)$ this space decomposes into a Weyl component and a Ricci component.